Cold Sores and Shingles

 Herpes simplex virus is more commonly transmitted through skin-to-skin contact, such as via sexual intercourse.
 When a person becomes infected, they will usually experience initial symptoms for around two weeks or less.
 Once these have passed, the infection will go into a period of hibernation.
 This might last for weeks, months, or even years.
 Reactivations tend to occur when the immune system of the host becomes weakened; or can appear when the person carrying the virus comes into physical contact with it again, usually through sexual contact with someone else who has it.
 There are two strains of herpes simplex virus; HSV-1 and -2.
 Cold sores are more often the result of HSV-1 infection, although they can be caused by HSV-2 as well.
 They manifest in the form of pus-filled blisters on and around the lips, and appear when the virus is active.

 Herpes zoster (or shingles) is similar, in that it causes visible red skin blemishes.
 However, these will start out as a rash, and then usually turn into blisters after a short period.
 And unlike HSV, these are more likely to appear in non-specific areas on the body.
 Typically, shingles will only appear on one side the host’s body.
 Symptoms of herpes zoster also usually include swollen glands and a fever.
 The condition occurs when the virus which causes chickenpox reactivates.
 As with HSV, when the varicella zoster virus is present in a person’s body, it does not die.
 The herpes virus is simply rendered dormant by the immune system.
+The rash is usually easy to identify.

 Treatment both of these illnesses is issued in the form of antiviral medicine.
 One such popular choice is Zovirax GlaxoSmithKline.
 This contains the ingredient aciclovir, which prevents the virus responsible for infection from commandeering cells and spreading.
 It does this by disabling the virus’s ability to produce DNA polymerase, a chemical the virus needs to enable it to synthesise new genetic material.
 Once the advance of the virus has been halted by the medicine, the body’s defences take over and force it into a state of latency.